mariettakaminska/My-first-repository/README.md

-# hello-world
+# Portfolio
 About me
-Marietta - Gdansk, Poland.
+Marietta - based in Gdansk, Poland.
 Reach out to marietta.kaminska.priv@gmail.com to connect.